JuliaLabs/Cassette.jl/README.md

 Also note that whenever I show macro-expanded/lowered code in this README, I've cleaned up the output for readability (e.g. removing metadata like line number info).

-At the time of writing, all the examples in this README work using Julia Version 0.7.0-DEV.1485 (commit aa3d2be).
+At the time of writing, all of the examples in this README work using Julia commit aa3d2be (Version 0.7.0-DEV.1485) and Cassette commit f437431.

 ## Table of Contents